-- G. During a toss that exceeds 1 1⁄2 twisting rotations, no skill other than the twist is allowed.
-Example: No kick double tosses. - H. Tosses may not exceed 2 1/4 twisting rotations. - Top persons in separate tosses may not come in contact with each other and must become free of all contact from bases, bracers and/or other top persons. - J. Only a single top person is allowed during a toss.
+F. During a toss that exceeds 1 % twisting rotations, no skill other than the twist is allowed.

+Example: No kick double tosses.

+- G. Tosses may not exceed 2 1⁄4 twisting rotations. - H. Top persons in separate tosses may not come in contact with each other. - I. Only a single top person is allowed during a toss.